bhaskarsingh962/java-notes/01_basicLanguage/19_AccessModifiers.md

 ## default access modifier in the diff package it will not allowed but in same package it can access everywhere

-## protected - can access everywhere except diff package of notSubclass
+## protected - can access everywhere except diff Subclass of package

 ## NOTE